tommie/prometheus-nftables-exporter/README.md

   Number of bytes triggering the counter.
 (Ccumulative)
 * `nftables_counter_packet_count{family, table, counter}`
   Number of packets triggering the counter.
 (Cumulative)
+* `nftables_set_size{family, table, set}`
+  Number of elements in the set.
+(Gauge)

-All counters are included by default.
+All counters and sets are included by default.
 Rules need to have non-empty comments to show up.

 ## Running In Docker